changeworld/azure-docs.pl-pl/articles/cosmos-db/sql-api-sdk-node.md

 * Drobne oczyszczanie kodu.

 ### <a name=""></a><a name="1.10.1"/>1.10.1</a>
-* Wyłączenie weryfikacji SSL podczas korzystania z SDK do kierowania emulator(nazwa hosta = localhost).
+* Wyłączenie weryfikacji TLS podczas korzystania z SDK do kierowania emulator(hostname=localhost).
 * Dodano obsługę włączania rejestrowania skryptów podczas wykonywania procedury składowanej.

 ### <a name=""></a><a name="1.10.0"/>1.10.0</a>